South Australia Act 1842: Background

-The Act
+provisions

-The Act provided for the Governor and at least seven other officers to be appointed to form a legislative council for the governance of South Australia.
-The Act also made provision for a commission to initiate the establishment of democratic government, electoral districts, requirements for voting rights, and terms of office.
+The act provided for the Governor and at least seven other officers to be appointed to form a legislative council for the governance of South Australia.
+The act also made provision for a commission to initiate the establishment of democratic government, electoral districts, requirements for voting rights, and terms of office.

-The Act also provided for the annual repayment of debts to those who had invested in the South Australia Colonial Revenue Securities at a rate of three pounds ten shillings per one hundred pounds of principal invested, with interest to be paid on the principal owing.
-The Act also provided for funding of these payments out of the general funds of the British government as a repayable loan to the South Australian government, if payments could not be met.
-The Act also cleared the South Australian government of an earlier £155,000 loan from general funds of the British government.
+The act also provided for the annual repayment of debts to those who had invested in the South Australia Colonial Revenue Securities at a rate of three pounds ten shillings per one hundred pounds of principal invested, with interest to be paid on the principal owing.
+The act also provided for funding of these payments out of the general funds of the British government as a repayable loan to the South Australian government, if payments could not be met.
+The act also cleared the South Australian government of an earlier £155,000 loan from general funds of the British government.

 Its chapter number is 5 & 6 Vict. c.
 61, meaning the 61st act that was passed in the reign of Queen Victoria, that started in the fifth year of her reign and finished in the sixth.

-This Act repealed the South Australia Act 1834, passing all powers to the Governor and an appointed Legislative Council of at least seven members nominated by the Crown, subject to the Colonial Secretary.
+This act repealed the South Australia Act 1834 (4 & 5 Will.
+4. c.
+95), passing all powers to the Governor and an appointed Legislative Council of at least seven members nominated by the Crown, subject to the Colonial Secretary.
 The British Government was thus given full control of the Province as a Crown Colony.

+Subsequent developments

+The whole act was repealed for England and Wales by section 83(3) of, and part I of the tenth schedule to, the Criminal Justice Act 1948 (11 & 12 Geo.
+6. c.
+58), which came into force on 18 April 1949.